The-AI-Alliance/glossary/docs/glossary.markdown

 If an action, like running a test, is run repeatedly with no code or data changes, does it return the same results every time?
 By design, [Generative AI Models](#generative-ai-model) are _expected_ to return different results each time a query is repeated.

+## Responsible AI

+(See also [\[2\]](#nist)) An umbrella term about comprehensive approaches to safety, accountability, and equitability.
+It covers an organization’s professional responsibility to address concerns.
+It can encompass tools, models, people, processes, integrated systems, and data.

 ## Retrieval-augmented Generation

 RAG was one of the first AI-specific design patterns for applications.
 It uses one or more data stores with information relevant to an application's use cases.
 For example, a [ChatBot](#chatbot) for automotive repair technicians would use RAG to retrieve sections from repair manuals and logs from past service jobs, selecting the ones that are most relevant to a particular problem or subsystem the technician is working on.
 This [Context](#context) is passed as part of the [Prompt](#prompt) to the [LLM](#large-language-model).